Book Editors – for novels, non-fiction and manuscripts – Jericho Writers

 Lesley McDowell

-Lesley McDowell is the author of fiction, non-fiction, and short stories, and was formerly a literary critic for major newspaper.
-Lesley has three published novels, The Picnic (Black & White Publishing), Unfashioned Creatures (Saraband) and Clairmont (Wildfire 2024), as well as a work of non-fiction, Between the Sheets: The Literary Liaisons of Nine 20th Century Women Writers (Overlook Duckworth 2010).
+Lesley McDowell is the author of fiction, non-fiction, and short stories, and was formerly a literary critic for major newspapers.
+Lesley has four published novels, The Picnic (Black & White Publishing), Unfashioned Creatures (Saraband), Clairmont (Wildfire) and Love and Other Poisons (Wildfire 2025), as well as a work of non-fiction, Between the Sheets: The Literary Liaisons of Nine 20th Century Women Writers (Overlook Duckworth 2010).
 She is the recipient of three Creative Scotland awards, a Society of Authors grant, and was Writer in Residence at Gladstone’s Library in 2014.
 She has also been a judge for several literary awards, and chairs regularly at book festivals.
 Prior to working as an editorial consultant, Lesley worked for many years as a literary critic, reviewing regularly for The Independent on Sunday, The Sunday Herald, the Scotsman, The Times Literary Supplement, and others.
-You can find her on Twitter @LesleyMcDowell1, or on Instagram at lesleywrites.
+You can find her on X at @LesleyMcDowell1, or on Instagram at lesleywrites.
+If you’d like to work with Lesley, get in touch with our Writer Support team; tell us about your book and what you’d like support with, and we’ll help you identify your next steps.

 Read more